Updated:

 Under these standards, if any area or region under a state fails to meet the standards, the state is supposed to recommend EPA to the particular area to ensure that urgent measures are instituted to change them or reverse the trend.
 A plan must be submitted to EPA providing a way out on how the state will ensure that that area’s level of the Ozone is back to the normal threshold (City of Houston, 2012, Para.
 2).

-Reasons for High Levels of Ozone in Houston and its Persistent Inability to meet the Standards
+Reasons for High Levels of Ozone in Houston and Its Persistent Inability to Meet the Standards

 One of the reasons behind the continued increase in the Ozone levels in Houston is because Houston is different from other cities in the US.
 The daily emissions in Houston vary.
-This variation is due to the different chemical industries that emit pollutions (Sexton, et al., 2007, p.
+This variation is due to the different chemical industries that emit pollution (Sexton, et al., 2007, p.
 1388).

 Most areas where the Ozone is experienced exemplify a diurnal pattern since the level of the Ozone rises in the morning hours peaking during the middle of the day though it falls in the evenings because temperatures are low.
-Most of the emissions from industries and stationery sources of emissions are constant thus leading to high level of the Ozone at the ground level.
+Most of the emissions from industries and stationary sources of emissions are constant thus leading to high level of the Ozone at the ground level.

-Houston has the leading petrochemical base compared to other city in the US.
+Houston has the leading petrochemical base compared to other cities in the US.
 This contributes to high levels of Ozone.
 It has large reactive volatile organic compounds such as low molecular weight olefins including butylenes, ethylene, propylene, and 1,3 butadiene that contribute to the high levels of the Ozone emissions.

 Recommendations

 There is a need for the state to adapt effective models that will ensure that Houston city deals with the high levels of Ozone.
 The models should be accurate and dependable to guarantee positive results.
 Prediction of the levels of Ozone in the future using meteorological data is difficult.
-This revelation may lead to false prediction hence making the problem even worse.
+This revelation may lead to false predictions hence making the problem even worse.

-The emission models that are used are based on calculated estimates and not real time monitoring.
+The emission models that are used are based on calculated estimates and not real-time monitoring.
 Stakeholders need to be involved in the efforts to reduce high ozone levels in the environment.
 Community round table negotiations are very important in creating awareness about the various ways that they can help in its reduction.
 The community as a whole should be involved in the air quality issues in general.

 They should be involved in the decision making process in matters concerning environmental conservation in Houston.
 For instance, the community should be informed on the likely causes of these high ozone levels.